 - Over 90 per cent of respondents who attended the International Welcome Programme found it useful, with this figure increasing to 97 per cent for overseas students.
 85 per cent of respondents also found the workshops useful.

-- 86 per cent of respondents who had attended a QMUL Open Day had their expectations met during their first few weeks at QMUL.
+- 86 per cent of respondents who had attended an open day had their expectations met during their first few weeks at Queen Mary.
 There was a four per cent increase in agreement with the statement “I have had the opportunity to interact with other students on my course” compared with 2015 results.

 Feedback from the Arrivals Survey will be used to inform action plans to improve the experience for students joining Queen Mary.
 Examples of action taken in response to student feedback can be found on our 'Tell us, we listen' webpage.